microsoft/AMBROSIA/Samples/HelloWorld/HOWTO-WINDOWS.md

 ### Getting the Ambrosia tool binaries

-To run the application you'll need the Ambrosia tools that are distributed in compressed folder.
+To run HelloWorld you'll also need the Ambrosia tools that are distributed in compressed folder.
 To get these,

-- Download the compressed folder (either `Ambrosia-win.zip` or `Ambrosa-linux.tgz`)
+- Download the compressed folder `Ambrosia-win.zip`
 - Unpack it somewhere on your disk; for example, `C:\Ambrosia-win\`
 - Set the `%AMBROSIATOOLS%` environment variable to point to that directory

 ## Running HelloWorld